-This reflection was originally published in 2020.
+This reflection was originally published in 2020, during the pandemic.

 Chaos reigns right now in my little county in the middle of upstate New York.
 For many months we were a blessed bubble of freedom from COVID-19.
 But now cases are rising quickly, and panic is setting in.
 Crime is up: yesterday a neighbor filmed a man stealing from cars and porches in the middle of the day.
 Drug use is up.
 And why not?
 A drug can seem like a logical answer, a way to escape the terror for a moment of sweet forgetfulness.